WebAssembly/spec/proposals/gc/MVP.md

 * [typed function references](https://github.com/WebAssembly/function-references), which introduces types `(ref $t)` and `(optref $t)` etc.

+* [type imports](https://github.com/WebAssembly/proposal-type-imports), which allows type definitionss to be imported and exported

-Both these proposals are prerequisites.
+All three proposals are prerequisites.

 ### Types